rmst/yoke/README.md

 The communication between the Linux client and the Android app are unencrypted UDP messages.
 You should therefore use it in networks you trust.
 However, if you are not in a trusted environment you can always create one via USB or Bluetooth.
 Just enable USB or Bluetooth tethering on your Android device and connect your Linux computer.
 This will create a mini-network for just your Phone and Computer and Yoke will work as usual.

 ### Tweaking
 Changing the controller mapping and behaviour of certain axes is very simple.
-Have a look at `bin/yoke` which is the simple Python script that is used for the `yoke` command.
+Have a look at `bin/yoke` which is the Python script that is used for the `yoke` command.

 If you want to modify more low level stuff that's also pretty easy.
-The Yoke linux client basically consists of single Python file `yoke/service.py`.
+The Yoke linux client basically consists of a single Python file `yoke/service.py`.

 ![Accelerometer](media/accelerometer.gif)